These are all important considerations.

 [22-bit], major[25-bit] or quadrant [30-bit] encoding,

-allocated to the appropriate instruction encoding at
+the appropriate instruction encoding at link/load time to

-the green field encodings.
+green field encodings.

-could have a default minor/major/quadrant encoding
+have a default minor/major/quadrant encoding designation.

-Brown field can
+Brown field can also

-opcode mapping if blended into other feature's
+blended into other feature's encodings.

-instruction would then be emitted by the compiler as a
+would then be emitted by the compiler as a

 [prefix]:[instruction with default encoding] pair.